 Financial Planning for Young Adults from the University of Illinois

 Personal & Family Financial Planning from the University of Florida

-Build a foundation for a career as a financial advisor by earning your degree.
+Build a foundation for a career as a financial advisor by earning certificates or your degree.
+Consider the course Personal & Family Financial Planning offered by the University of Florida.
 Study online and at your own pace with options like the Bachelor of Science in General Business from the University of North Texas or the Online Master’s of Accounting (iMSA) from the University of Illinois.

 1. US Bureau of Labor Statistics.
 "Personal Financial Advisors, https://www.bls.gov/ooh/business-and-financial/personal-financial-advisors.htm."
 Accessed December 23, 2021.

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.